ORIC Conference 2023 Tbilisi

 3.30-3.45 am Coffee break

-3.45-5.15 pm Panel Discussion: Different Approaches to Scriptural Exegesis in Patristic Tradition
+3.45-5.15 pm Panel Discussion: Scripture as a Prophesy about Christ: Different Approaches to Scriptural Exegesis in Patristic Tradition

 7 pm Vespers in the Faculty Chapel